TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 ### Exercise: Building a Pre-trained Image Classifier Docker Image
-In this workshop we will be working with a pre-trained image classifier based on Tensoflow.
+In this workshop we will be working with a pre-trained image classifier based on Tensorflow.
 Our first step will be to build a Docker image containing the image classifier software.

 We have a Python script that performs the work of actually calling Tensorflow and classifying image.
 Our goal is to show how one would package that into a Docker image for computational portability and reproducibility.

-Create a new directory called `classifier` to hold the files needed for the classifier image and create an empty text file caled `Dockerfile` in that directory.
+Create a new directory called `classifier` to hold the files needed for the classifier image and create an empty text file called `Dockerfile` in that directory.
 You will also need to download the `classify_image.py` script.
 You can do that by executing the following command from within the `classifier` directory:

 ```
 $ wget https://raw.githubusercontent.com/TACC/gateways19-hpc-in-the-cloud/master/block1/classifier/classify_image.py